Before any work begins on the actual construction of the site, it is very important to stop and think about the information the site will contain.

 Common pages for most departments are a “Contact Us” page, with campus mail, telephone, email and fax information for your department.
 Also, a list of profiles and contact information for the staff of the department is a helpful resource for most visitors.

-Once you’ve completed the outline of your site, please email it to the office of Web Design & Support, at email@example.com.
+Once you’ve completed the outline of your site, please email it to the office of Web Communications, at firstname.lastname@example.org.
 We will review the outline and give you feedback on the site’s proposed structure.
 Usually, feedback turnaround will be on the same or next day.

 After any changes or additions have been made to the site’s outline, it’s time for the next step.